← Home

 Next up: a route guide you can print and stash in a pocket — not a full cue sheet of every turn, but timeline, highlights, and a feeding plan.

-Longer term, I want some more of a feedback loop: you get a brief, try it on the ride, add notes, and the next brief gets better.
-That's how you get good at any craft.
-Faster generation would be nice too; not sure how much more I can squeeze out of the LLM side without cutting corners.
+Longer term, I'd like some type of a feedback loop: you get a brief, try it on the ride, add notes, and the next brief gets better.
+Everyone's different and more personalized feedback is what I'm shooting for.
+Faster generation would be nice too but not sure how much more I can squeeze out of the LLM side without cutting corners.

 What I learned building it

 In about three days I burned through my Cursor API budget and most of my regular agent allowance.
-I was on Claude for everything at first; that went fast.
-I switched to Claude for planning and Cursor's Auto agent for implementation, which worked well.
-When Auto got stuck, I'd jump back to Claude and usually that unblocked faster.
+I was on Claude for everything at first which went fast.
+I've since switched to Claude for planning and Cursor's Auto agent for implementation, which has been working well.
+When Auto got stuck, I'd jump back to Claude and that usually unblocked things faster.

 Cursor usage dashboard showing ~$77 spend over a few days, mostly default and Claude Sonnet models